 This post may contain affiliate links.
 Read our disclosure here.

 Did you go to summer camp as a child?
 It may bring up memories of horseback riding, canoeing, and meeting some lifelong friends.
 There are lots of options for traditional-style camps, but there are also camps that tailor to more specific interests like space, art, technology, and more.
 Here’s my list of the top 10 summer camps for kids in the Southeast.

-Top 10 Summer Camps in the Southeast:
+Top 10 Summer Camps in the Southeast

-YMCA.
 Check with your local YMCA to see what kinds of summer camps they offer.
 Most offer overnight camps and day camps that focus on building character and leadership (with archery, talent shows, and a lot more).
 They also offer specialty camps with particular programming like music, farming, sports, and more, as well as camps for campers with special needs.

-Chef Camps.
 Do your kids love to cook?
 There are likely programs in your area that cater to your little chefs!
 Young Chefs Academy, for example, is located in several different states and offers Camp Can-I-Cook that teaches Italian cuisine, French cooking, chocolate dipping, and more.

-SeaWorld Camp.
-If your kids love animals, this camp may be for them.
+If your kids love animals, Sea World Camp may be for them.
 You can choose to participate in week-long camps or day camps, and there are programs available from pre-K up through college.
 During resident camps, your camper will work alongside veterinarians, trainers, and other experts.
 They’ll help care for the animals while also enjoying snorkeling, swimming, kayaking, and more.

-Soar Camp.
 Soar is a summer camp that is geared toward children with ADHD and other learning disabilities.
 They believe in focusing on individual strengths rather than deficits through rock climbing, horseback riding, whitewater rafting, and other outdoor activities.
 They have locations in North Carolina, Florida, and more.

-Sports Camps.
 If your kids are interested in sports, a sports camp could be a great way for them to get some physical activity while also getting some training in the sport they like the most.
 Check with your city’s Parks & Recreation department to see what they’re offering.
 There’s a sports camp in my area that is held at a local park and teaches basic fundamentals with all kinds of different sports.
 Universities and colleges usually offer youth sports programs as well.
 If your kids are older and more serious, they could benefit from something more specific, like a soccer camp or a lacrosse camp.

 Which summer camp did you go to as a child?